 Thai basil is a different color and smells different than the more common Italian basil.
 Thai basil has purple stems and smells more like licorice than pesto.
 It is also sweeter than regular basil.
 If you can't find Thai basil you can use Italian basil and perhaps add a little mint to get a more unique taste.

-Tips for making the best Pork Drunken Noodles:
+Expert Tips for These Pork Noodles:

 - Make sure you soak the rice noodles in hot water at the very beginning of cooking.
 This will ensure they are soft and have already soaked up moisture before adding them to the sauce.